 This book examines the impact of Partition on refugees in East and Northeast India and their struggle for identity, space and political rights.
-In the wake of the legalization of the Citizenship Amendment Act in 2019, this region remains a hot bed of identity and refugee politics.
+In the wake of the legalisation of the Citizenship Amendment Act in 2019, this region remains a hotbed of identity and refugee politics.

-Refugees, Borders and Identities will be indispensable for scholars and researchers of refugee studies, border studies, South Asian history, migration studies, Partition studies, sociology, anthropology, political studies, international relations, refugee studies, and general readers of modern Indian history.
+Refugees, Borders and Identities will be indispensable for scholars and researchers of refugee studies, border studies, South Asian history, migration studies, Partition studies, sociology, anthropology, political studies, international relations and refugee studies, and for general readers of modern Indian history.

 Table of Contents

 Introduction 1.
 Encountering the ‘Refugee’: Crafting the Policies 2.
 Dealing with the Refugees: Rehabilitation, Variation, Discrimination 3.
 Creating a New Refugee Domain: Assam and Tripura 4.
 Becoming Political: Politicisation of Refugees in West Bengal 5.
 Politics as Defence: Activation of Refugees in Assam and Tripura Epilogue